 From the time the band was formed in 1994, the lineup has included various combinations of north and south Indian classical musicians jamming with local as well as international jazz musicians.

 The Brown Indian Band has been performing for high profile weddings around the country besides regular corporate events and music festivals around the world.
-The band performs both ambient lounge fusion at corporate events and info-jazz fusion at jazz and world music festivals.
+The band performs both ambient lounge fusion at corporate events and indo-jazz fusion at jazz and world music festivals.